 4. Update Your LinkedIn Profile

 This is the right time to update your LinkedIn profile.
 The information you provide on your profile helps recruiters understand your work experience.
 Ideally, this understanding will also lead them to approach you for opportunities that are actually relevant to you.
 Since you’re at it, throw in a summary - use this section to highlight your journey, your aspirations, and your unique selling points.
+If you're unsure where to start, try using a LinkedIn summary generator to help craft a compelling and personalized overview that stands out to potential employers.
 Use the work experience section to highlight your individual contribution and your achievements in past jobs.
 Combine the power of narrative (paragraphs) with that of numbers (bullet point key accomplishments).
 Remember to use action verbs and focus on results (rather than tasks).

 5. Reach Out to Recruiters